These sour cream chicken enchiladas are the best enchiladas I have ever eaten.

 Tortillas filled with chicken, scallions and cheese and topped with a rich and creamy sour cream and tomato sauce.
 And to make things even better this easy chicken enchilada recipe is ready in less than half an hour.

-CHICKEN SOUR CREAM ENCHILADAS
+CHICKEN ENCHILADAS WITH SOUR CREAM SAUCE

 Although Mexican food is a rather new thing for us, I have been cooking quite a lot of Mexican food during the last year or so.
 From Mexican soups to refried beans, tostadas, tacos and quesadillas.
 And I have even made a cake, the famous tres leches cake.